edge-servers/immunity-docs/tutorials/wifi-access-point.rst

 .. image:: ../images/demo/ap/ap-wifi-sessions.png
   :target: ../_images/ap-wifi-sessions.png

-Since OpenWISP 23, in the device page, whenever any WiFi client data is collected by the
+Since Immunity 23, in the device page, whenever any WiFi client data is collected by the
-:doc:`Monitoring module of OpenWISP <../user/monitoring>`,
+:doc:`Monitoring module of Immunity <../user/monitoring>`,
 a "WiFi Sessions" tab will appear as in the screenshot above, showing WiFi clients connected right now.